dynamiqs/dynamiqs/docs/tutorials/closed-system.md

        [0.  +0.j   ]], dtype=complex64)
 ```

-If you want to know more about the available solvers or the different options, head to the [`dq.sesolve()`](../python_api/solvers/sesolve.md) API documentation.
+If you want to know more about the available solvers or the different options, head to the [`dq.sesolve()`][dynamiqs.sesolve] API documentation.